YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 	-REPLI[CATION]=replication-option

--REPLICATION sets journal characteristics and changes the replication state simultaneously.
-It can also be used with the -JOURNAL qualifier.
-If journaling is ENABLED and turned ON, SET -REPLICATION=ON creates a new set of journal files, cuts the back-link to the prior generation journal files, and turns replication ON.
+REPLICATION sets journal characteristics and changes the replication state simultaneously.
+It can also be used with the JOURNAL qualifier.
+If journaling is ENABLED and turned ON, SET REPLICATION=ON creates a new set of journal files, cuts the back-link to the prior generation journal files, and turns replication ON.

 .. _set-journal-options: